Real Estate Referral Fees & How They Work (+ Free Template & Calculator)

 1. Formalize Your Referral Agreement Contract

-The first element of any real estate referral agreement is to include names, addresses, and contact information for all parties involved, including clients, referring broker/agent, and receiving broker/agent.
-Make sure to include license information for both the referring broker/agent and the receiving one as well.
+- Contact information: This section should include names, addresses, and contact information for all parties involved, including clients, referring agent/broker, and receiving agent/broker.
+It also helps to include license information for both the referring agent/broker and the receiving one as well.

-Real estate referrals follow the same rule across neighborhoods and state lines.
-The standard realtor referral fee applies, with minor variations depending on your broker or situation.
+- Referrals to an agent in another state or location: Real estate referrals follow the same rule across neighborhoods and state lines.
+The standard realtor referral fee applies, with minor variations, depending on your broker or situation.

-These companies offer an all-in-one service that helps people moving to a new area buy a new home.
+- Referrals to relocation companies: These companies offer an all-in-one service, helping people moving to a new area buy a new home.
 They can sell their old home and support them during the move.
-The referral fees for relocation companies can be much higher than the standard rate of 25%, but working with relocation companies can be a steady stream of income.
+The standard referral fee percentage for relocation companies can be much higher than the standard rate of 25%, but working with relocation companies can be a steady stream of income.

-It’s a great feeling when one of your previous clients refers you to someone they trust.
-However, client real estate referrals are different because you cannot share your commission with someone who is not a licensed salesperson.
-However, you can give them a gift.
-Check with your broker about the guidelines, because monetary gifts can be limited.
+- Referrals from non-agents: Sometimes you will receive referrals from your sphere of influence.
+However, you cannot share your commission with someone who is not a licensed salesperson.
+Instead, you can give them a gift in return for their referral.
+Check with your broker about the guidelines because monetary gifts can be limited.

 2. Get Client Approval

 Even though referrals can be a great way to make money in real estate, remember that your client is the most essential part of the referral process.
-Not only must they actually work with the referred real estate agent for you to receive a fee, but you also should take care to provide them with a genuinely trustworthy agent.
+Not only must they work with the referred real estate agent for you to receive a fee, but you also should take care to provide them with a genuinely trustworthy agent.
+You should periodically check in with both your client and the agent you referred them to stay aware of where they are in the process.

-3. Find & Enlist an Agent That You Trust
+3. Find & Enlist an Agent You Trust

-In order to get paid from a real estate referral, you need to find a trustworthy agent in your client’s new location or area of expertise.
-The best way to find other agents that you trust is through networking, where you can build genuine relationships.
+Finding a trustworthy agent to share your client’s real estate needs will ensure you are compensated for the real estate referral.
+The best way to find other agents you trust is through networking, where you can build genuine relationships.
 However, even the most social real estate agents don’t always have a go-to real estate agent in every location.
-That’s where real estate referral companies come in handy.

 - ReferralExchange (the referral network recommended by the National Association of Realtors)